lambdablockchain/lambda-node/contrib/bench/README.md

 ## `benchmark_diff.py`

-Compares bench_bitcoin outputs and displays percentage changes.
+Compares bench_lambda outputs and displays percentage changes.

-Changes are computed between a 'before_file' and 'after_file' which are the captured standard output of the `bench_bitcoin` program.
+Changes are computed between a 'before_file' and 'after_file' which are the captured standard output of the `bench_lambda` program.

 Benchmarks that do not appear in both files are listed in a notice preceding the per-benchmark output unless `--quiet` option is used.